 - Turn off the news.
 It is important to make certain you’re up to date on the latest recommendations, guidelines, and status of the virus; however, it’s also very easy to quickly become inundated with too much information.
 Attempt to restrict your news watching to no more than one hour each day, and then make sure the source you are getting information from is trustworthy.

 - Take good care of yourself.
 Develop a routine that includes a minimum of 7 hours of sleep per night, thirty minutes of exercise each day, and a balanced and healthy diet.
 You’ll be aiding both your emotional state as well as your immune system by simply making good lifestyle choices.

-Compassionate Nursing Services is always available to partner with you and provide a trusted, dependable in home caregiver in St. Louis and the surrounding areas.
-Our home care services are provided in the comfort and safety of home, helping senior loved ones increase emotional, physical, and social wellbeing.
+Compassionate Nursing Services is always available to partner with you and provide a trusted, dependable in home caregiver.
+Our St. Louis home care services are provided in the comfort and safety of home, helping senior loved ones increase emotional, physical, and social wellbeing.
 Whether the need is for just a few hours every week of respite care that will allow family caregivers to rest and recharge, or as much time as required, up through and including full-time care, contact us online or call us at 314-432-4312 and to learn more about our St. Louis home care services.
 For a full list of all of the communities we serve, please visit our Service Area page.